What Do the New NIST Password Guidelines Mean for Cloud Security?

 Who uses passwords in the cloud?
 All of us!

-From Gmail accounts to the Netflix accounts, from social accounts (Facebook and Instagram), to shopping apps.
-We all use passwords to access cloud systems.
-And precisely because of this these systems suffer from numerous hacks and data leaks.
+From Gmail to Netflix, from social accounts (Facebook and Instagram), to shopping apps, we all use passwords to access cloud systems.
+This makes them a prime target for hackers.

-The new draft of NIST SP 800-63-4, which is welcome update to the guidelines for managing digital identities, is expected to have a significant impact on cloud information systems and their security.
-A Google study found that more than 80% of cloud hacks were done using stolen credentials (including username and password).
+The new draft of NIST SP 800-63-4, which is a welcome update to the guidelines for managing digital identities, is expected to have a significant impact on cloud information systems and their security.
+A Google study found that more than 80% of cloud hacks used stolen credentials (including username and password).
 This is not surprising because close to half of Americans admitted that their passwords were stolen in the past year.
-In recent incidents, for example, the hacking of the accounts of the software giant Snowflake) it was discovered that many entities do not cancel the accounts of “older” users (such as those who no longer work for the organization), do not force users to change passwords at all, and that many accounts were protected only by a password.
-NIST now puts an emphasis on the following:
+In recent incidents, for example, software giant Snowflake was hacked.
+It was discovered that there was no periodic review of accounts to see if they were being used, so "older" accounts, even for some that no longer worked for the organization, had not been removed.
+Additionally, users were not forced to change passwords, which was problematic as for many accounts, this was the only form of protection.
+To combat these human behaviors, NIST now puts an emphasis on the following:

-- Emphasis on multi-factor authentication (MFA): The draft encourages widespread use of multi-factor authentication, and offers detailed guidelines for its implementation.
-Multi-factor authentication uses what you know (password) but also what you have (mobile device or authentication app) and reduces the chance of someone else logging into your account instead of you.
+Emphasis on multi-factor authentication (MFA): The draft encourages widespread use of multi-factor authentication and offers detailed guidelines for its implementation.
+Multi-factor authentication uses what you know (password) but also what you have (mobile device or authentication app) and reduces the chance of your account being compromised.

-- Simplifying passwords: In contrast to previous approaches, the new draft reduces the emphasis on complex password complexity requirements (such as a combination of uppercase and lowercase letters, numbers and special characters).
+Simplifying passwords: In contrast to previous approaches, the new draft reduces the emphasis on password complexity requirements (such as a combination of uppercase and lowercase letters, numbers and special characters).
 Instead, it emphasizes the importance of password length and the use of stronger authenticators.
-For example – instead of the password “Cloud1234” we can now create the password: “cloudy with a chance of meatballs”.
-Yes – this is not a mistake, the new policy will allow using spaces between words as part of the password.
-Another factor to reduce password reuse is offering amore flexible approach to changing passwords, and emphasizes the importance of changing passwords only in case of a suspected security breach.
+For example - instead of the password "Cloud1234" we can now create the password: "cloudy with a chance of meatballs".
+The new policy allows spaces between words as part of the password.
+Another factor to reduce password reuse is offering a more flexible approach to the criteria of when a password need to be changes, for example, only requiring the a new password in case of a suspected security breach.

-- Enhancing the security of API interfaces: Since cloud systems rely heavily on API interfaces, the demand for stronger authentication will lead to increasing the security of these interfaces.
-We’ve noticed that many organizations suffer from APIs keys leak and do not employ sufficient key rotation.
+Enhancing the security of API interfaces: Since cloud systems rely heavily on API interfaces, the demand for stronger authentication will lead to increasing the security of these interfaces.
+Specifically, at Skyhawk we’ve noticed that many organizations suffer from APIs keys leak and do not employ sufficient key rotation.
 Hopefully, the new recommendations will help improve that aspect of API security.

-- Synchronous authentication: The draft offers detailed guidelines for synchronous authentication, which is a more secure method of identity verification.
-Synchronous authentication can be the use of a one-time code -OTP): a code that is randomly generated and sent to the user’s mobile phone), the use of a physical hardware key that generates one-time codes or the use of biometric identification such as a fingerprint, facial recognition or iris scanning.
+Synchronous authentication: The draft offers detailed guidelines for synchronous authentication, which is a more secure method of identity verification.
+Synchronous authentication can be the use of a one-time code (OTP), which is a code that is randomly generated and sent to the user's mobile phone.
+Other versions include the use of a physical hardware key that generates one-time codes and the use of biometric identification such as a fingerprint, facial recognition, or iris scanning.

 Related Articles: